Thunder of Silence

 "Thunder of Silence" is an episode of the 1959 Australian TV drama anthology Shell Presents, and the fourth made in Sydney.
-It was based on an American play by Stewart Stern which had been produced in the US with Paul Newman and Inger Stevens.
+It was based on an American play by Stewart Stern which had been produced in the U.S. with Paul Newman and Inger Stevens.
+It aired live on 22 August 1959 in Sydney with a recorded version airing on 28 November 1959 in Melbourne.

 It was a drama of immigrant assimilation.
 John Meillon played the lead.
 Australian TV drama was relatively rare at the time.

 Plot

 In the American mid-west, a middle aged farmer (John Tate) and his wife (Marion Johns) give shelter to a refugee from Europe (Richard Davies) and his daughter (Marion Johns).
 The refugee and the farmer have very different personalities and struggle to understand each other.
 The situation is resolved by the return of Everett (John Meillon), the farming couple's wandering son.